-The engine is run to operating temperature and the maintenance points below should be carried out:
+Run the engine until it reaches operating temperature and then carry out the maintenance points below:

 - 1. Checking oil level.

 - 5. Checking coolant level.

 - 10. Checking low pressure indicator.

 - 14. Checking fuel level.

 - 17. Checking electrolyte level in batteries.

-- 18. Checking battery charge.
+- 18. Checking state of charge in batteries.

 - 19. Cleaning batteries.

-- 25. Look for leaks.
-Remedy as necessary
+- 25. Look for leakage, rectify as necessary.

-Immobilise the starting device when working on the engine.
+when working on the engine.
 If the engine starts out of control, there is a SERIOUS RISK OF INJURY